Drabble/Blog/src/assets/posts/2024-01-19-electronics-2/post.md

 8. **Calculate $R_1$:** Use the formula $R_1 = \frac{V_{BE}}{I_B} - R_2$, where $I_B \approx \frac{I_{CQ}}{\beta}$.
 You might need to check the transistor datasheet for the value of $\beta$.
 Here's the computation for $R_1$: \[R_1 = \frac{V_{BE}}{I_B} - R_2\] and \[R_1 = \frac{V_{BE}}{\frac{I_{CQ}}{\beta}} - R_2\] Substitute the given values: $\[R_1 \approx \frac{0.7 \, \text{V}}{\frac{1.5 \, \text{mA}}{\beta}} - 10 \, \text{k}\Omega\]$ Note: Adjust $\beta$ based on the transistor's datasheet.

-I highly recommend this awesome video here [https://www.youtube.com/watch?v=gnHuzM8PDrc](https://www.youtube.com/watch?v=gnHuzM8PDrc)
+I highly recommend this awesome video here [https://www.youtube.com/watch?v=gnHuzM8PDrc](https://www.youtube.com/watch?v=gnHuzM8PDrc).
+Take a look at the next post for a better example on how to use a NPN transistor.

 ![Dumb amplification circuit](assets/posts/2024-01-19-electronics-2/amp.webp "Dumb amplification circuit")